samanthalchiu/samanthalchiu.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 Thanks for stopping by!
 My name is Samantha (she/her/hers).
 I'm an NSF Graduate Research Fellow and incoming 3rd year graduate student at the University of Iowa.
 I work with Dr. Bob McMurray in the [MACLAB](https://psychology.uiowa.edu/maclab) in the Cognition and Perception within the [Psychological and Brain Sciences](https://psychology.uiowa.edu/) department.
 My research lines integrate psycholinguistics, sociolinguistics, and cognitive neuroscience and broadly explore how different external factors (i.e. one’s social network) and internal factors (i.e. individual differences in hearing ability) influence speech processing.
-But to be more specific...
+Understanding what factors contribute to the variability of listeners with diverse speech processing abilities allows us to pinpoint areas of improvement to create accessible and equitable spaces.

 Research Projects: Active
 ======
 Effect of Linguistic Environment on Speech Perception
 ------
 Each person has their own unique pronunciation of every word due to someone’s accent, the languages they speak, or some unique individual variation.
 Therefore, you must adapt to each person’s unique productions to understand them.
 But does the number of people you adapt to change the way you perceive speech entirely?
 Or who you speak to?
 This project examines how one’s auditory linguistic environment (i.e. one’s social network) influence how they perceive speech.
 Key factors we assess is the number of people listeners speak to each week and how diverse these networks are (i.e. age, gender, language background).
 This project is supported by the wonderful [Dr. Ethan Kutlu](https://www.ethankutlu.com/).

-Materials for this project are located [here]() and [here]().
+Materials for this project are located [here](https://samanthalchiu.github.io/portfolio/gorilla-clean/) and [here](https://samanthalchiu.github.io/portfolio/redcap-clean/).

 Assessing Speech Perception Efficiency from EEG using Machine Learning (Support Vector Machines)
 ------